Relativistic Cooper pairing in the microscopic limit of chiral random matrix theory: Introduction

-If one wants to investigate nuclear and quark matter present in the interior of compact stars, one has to introduce a chemical potential $\mu$; in this case the Dirac operator is no longer anti-Hermitian and the eigenvalues spread over the complex plane.
-An interesting question to ask is whether the powerful framework of RMT can be applied to QCD with chemical potential.
-In the regime $\mu\to0$ and $V_4\to\infty$ with $V_4F_\pi^2\mu^2\sim 1$, with $F_\pi$ the pion decay constant, much work has been done \cite{Akemann:2007rf}.
-RMT that explicitly includes $\mu$ was proposed \cite{Stephanov:1996ki,Osborn:2004rf} and the microscopic spectral functions were completely worked out \cite{Splittorff:2003cu,Osborn:2004rf,Akemann:2004dr}.
-On the other hand, constructing RMT in the dense regime $\mu\ne0$ is quite nontrivial, since just making $\mu$ large in the models of \cite{Stephanov:1996ki,Osborn:2004rf} does not make sense.
-Progress has been made in \cite{Kanazawa:2009en} where RMT for two-color QCD at high density $\mu\gg\Lambda_{\rm QCD}$ was identified.
-The exact microscopic spectral functions of this model were analytically derived \cite{Akemann:2009fc,Akemann:2010mt,Akemann:2010tv}.
-Later the construction of \cite{Kanazawa:2009en} was generalized to adjoint QCD at high density and QCD with large isospin chemical potential \cite{Kanazawabook}.
-A Banks-Casher-type relation that links the density of complex Dirac eigenvalues at the origin to the BCS gap $\Delta$ of quarks was also found for these QCD-like theories \cite{Kanazawa:2012zr} and was tested in lattice simulations \cite{Brandt:2019hel}.
-Furthermore, RMT for the \emph{singular-value} spectrum of the Dirac operator was studied \cite{Kanazawa:2011tt}.
-A common feature of these QCD-like theories is that the condensate at high density is color-singlet and does not induce color superconductivity.
-By contrast, in QCD with three colors, diquark is not color-singlet and the color symmetry is spontaneously broken at high quark chemical potential \cite{Bailin:1983bm}.
-There are many phases proposed to emerge on the phase diagram of QCD \cite{Rajagopal:2000wf,Alford:2007xm,Fukushima:2010bq,Casalbuoni:2018haw}.
-In particular, in QCD with three degenerate flavors, the ground state at asymptotically high density and low temperatures is believed to be the so-called color-flavor-locked (CFL) phase \cite{Alford:1998mk} characterized by diquark condensates \ba \langle\psi^a_{f}\sigma_2\psi^b_{g}\rangle \propto \kappa_1\delta_{af}\delta_{bg} + \kappa_2\delta_{ag}\delta_{bf} \ea where $a,b$ are color indices and $f,g$ are flavor indices.
-It breaks the $\SU(3)_{\rm color}\times\SU(3)_L\times\SU(3)_R$ group down to the diagonal $\SU(3)_V$ group.
-All quarks and gluons are gapped and the low-energy dynamics is dominated by $8+1+1$ Nambu-Goldstone modes \footnote{$8$ comes from $\SU(3)_A$ and 1 from $\U(1)_B$.
-The last 1 comes from $\U(1)_A$ --- the axial anomaly is suppressed at high density \cite{Schafer:2002ty}.}.
-The $\epsilon$-regime is well-defined for the CFL phase and therefrom one may derive infinitely many spectral sum rules for the complex Dirac eigenvalues on the scale $\sim 1/\sqrt{V_4\Delta^2}$ \cite{Yamamoto:2009ey}.
-Except for this, essentially nothing is known about statistical properties of the Dirac operator at high quark density.
-Because lattice simulations are beset with the notorious sign problem, it is impossible to numerically probe this regime.
+By contrast, in three-color QCD, diquarks are not color singlets, and the color symmetry is spontaneously broken via the Higgs mechanism at large quark chemical potential \cite{Bailin:1983bm}.
+Many CSC phases have been proposed on the QCD phase diagram \cite{Rajagopal:2000wf,Alford:2007xm,Fukushima:2010bq,Casalbuoni:2018haw}.
+In particular, in QCD with three degenerate flavors, the ground state at asymptotically high density and low temperature is believed to be the color-flavor-locked (CFL) phase \cite{Alford:1998mk}, characterized by the diquark condensates \ba \langle\psi^a_{f}\sigma_2\psi^b_{g}\rangle \propto \kappa_1\delta_{af}\delta_{bg} + \kappa_2\delta_{ag}\delta_{bf} \ea where $a,b$ are color indices and $f,g$ are flavor indices.
+This condensate breaks $\SU(3)_{\rm color}\times\SU(3)_{\rm L}\times\SU(3)_{\rm R}$ down to the diagonal $\SU(3)_{\rm V}$ subgroup.
+All quarks and gluons are gapped, and the low-energy dynamics is dominated by $8+1+1$ Nambu--Goldstone modes \footnote{$8$ comes from $\SU(3)_{\rm A}$ and 1 from $\U(1)_{\rm B}$.
+The last 1 comes from $\U(1)_{\rm A}$; the axial anomaly is suppressed at high density \cite{Schafer:2002ty}.}.
+The $\epsilon$-regime is well defined for the CFL phase, and one can derive infinitely many spectral sum rules for the complex Dirac eigenvalues on the scale $\sim 1/\sqrt{V_4\Delta^2}$ \cite{Yamamoto:2009ey}.
+Apart from this result, essentially nothing is known about statistical properties of the Dirac operator at high quark density. \footnote{There is, however, recent progress \cite{Kanazawa:2020ktn,Kanazawa:2020fpo} that incorporates CSC into RMT in the microscopic limit.} Since lattice simulations are plagued by the notorious sign problem, this regime is currently inaccessible to direct numerical studies.